Pawventures

 • Toronto Islands: A ferry ride from downtown, these islands have trails, beaches, and a more relaxed atmosphere than the city.
 Dogs welcome on the ferry and the islands.

 • High Park: 400 acres with an off-leash dog area, trails, and a zoo (dogs not allowed near the zoo).
-The off-leash area near the south end is very popular.

 • The Don Valley Trail System: Extensive trails along the Don River through ravines and forests.
 Dogs on leash.